rebootl/pds/issues.md

   on every regeneration of the page
   --> should be feasible to only generate a new message, let's say
       once a day, or on demand (!)
+  evtl. make an option to only recreate fortune on demand